 It’s really important to respect the quantity to guarantee the success of the reaction.
 Remember that everything you are going to use (immersion mix, spoons, containers ) should only be used for the production of soap and no longer in the kitchen !!

-First and foremost protect yourself with safety gloves and goggles and do it in a well ventilated room.
+First and foremost protect yourself with safety gloves and goggles and do it in a well-ventilated room.
 We are using lye that is extremely caustic so be careful.
-In case of contact with the skin, wipe the excess of lye off and flush the area with running water, and of course call the doctor!
+In case of contact with the skin, wipe the excess of lye off and flush the area with running water, and of course, call the doctor!

-Weigh the water in a polypropylene plastic container (symbol 5)
+- Weigh the water in a polypropylene plastic container (symbol 5)

-Warm up the oils in a water bath or microwave till they are melted and then let cool them down till 45°C (113°F)
+- Warm up the oils in a water bath or microwave till they are melted and then let cool them down till 45°C (113°F)

-Weigh the lye in another glass
+- Weigh the lye in another glass

-Pour gently lye INTO water and mix with a wooden or glass spoon.
+- Pour gently lye INTO water and mix with a wooden or glass spoon.
 I would not use plastic or metal spoon to avoid potential reactions with the lye.
 REMEMBER: DON’T pour water into the bowl of lye.
 NEVER DO IT!
 The reaction is too energetic and will hurt you seriously!

-Oil and lye solution should have the same temperature.
+- Oil and lye solution should have the same temperature.

-Pour the lye solution into the oil jar and blend the two phases with a hand blender.
+- Pour the lye solution into the oil jar and blend the two phases with a hand blender.

 I prefer to leave the soap undisturbed for at least a week to be sure that the reaction ends.
 After this time, just remove the soap from the mold and start using it. 🙂

-If you like my content, please consider supporting what I do.
+If you like my content, help me with a small donation.
 With your support, I would like to buy new ingredients and create original healthy beauty products!
-Thank you.
+Thank you :).